-- Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile9 - Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling 10
+- Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile9 - Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling10

-Submission Information: If using an Established Category A sterilization method, you should provide the information described in Section V.A. as specified in the FDA guidance Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile11; the validation data itself is not needed to demonstrate substantial equivalence.
+Submission Information: You should provide a description of the packaging (sterile barrier system) and how it will maintain the device's sterility, and a description of the package test methods, but not package test data.
+With respect to the Established Sterilization Method, whether using an Established Category A or Established Category B sterilization method, you should provide the information in Section V.A. of the FDA guidance Submission and Review of Sterility Information in Premarket Notification (510(k)) Submissions for Devices Labeled as Sterile; generally, the validation data itself is not needed to demonstrate substantial equivalence.